When there is no electricity you still may want to use your grain mill. Manual mills have this added advantage.

 However, hand milling is hard work.
 Much easier is using leg power.
 Larger muscles make milling an easy task for anyone.

 We made a pedal powered grain mill from a hand mill and an Exercycle.
+THIS PEDAL-POWERED MILL IS FOR SALE.

 Colin Stutt and I made a pedal-powered grain mill so it would be much easier to mill fresh flour.
 Colin did most of the work.